Install Visual Studio 2015

-This page includes detailed information to help you with installing Visual Studio 2015, our integrated suite of productivity tools for developers.
+This page includes detailed information to help you with installing Visual Studio, our integrated suite of productivity tools for developers.
 We've also included links to get you quickly to information about features, editions, system requirements, downloads, and more.

-To view installation information about previous versions of Visual Studio, click the "Other Versions" link at the top of this page.
+(To view installation information about previous versions of Visual Studio, click the "Other Versions" link at the top of this page.
 And, to view installation information about the next version of Visual Studio, see our Install Visual Studio 2017 RC page.

 Before we dig in to the details, here's a list of our most frequently requested links.